dbca-wa/it-assets/README.md

  2. Delete all djcelery and south tables.

- 3. Clone the project into a suitable location.
+ 3. Clone the repo into a suitable location.

- 4. Create a virtual environment inside the root of the project folder.
+ 4. Create a virtual environment inside the root of the repo folder.
      - virtualenv <name of your virtual environment>

  5. Activate your virtual environment using: